-We all know freshly prepared, nutritionally balanced meals are best for us and processed foods should ideally be restricted to the occasional treat.
-Yet experts warn us ultra-processed foods or UPFs are a growing health hazard.
+We all know freshly prepared, nutritionally balanced meals are best for us, and that processed foods should ideally be restricted to the occasional treat.
+Yet experts warn us that ultra-processed foods, or UPFs, are a growing health hazard.
 The term, introduced in 2009 by a group of Brazilian researchers, describes the most industrially compromised foodstuffs.
 But what exactly are they – and what's so bad about them?

 Click or scroll through our gallery to discover what UPFs are, and the foods experts say we should avoid the most.